wangyinfeng/cmd_handbook/README.md

-#The handbook to collect commands
+#The handbook to collect commands, usages and thoughts